Feminist Research Seminar

 The IRWG Feminist Research Seminars are small, themed residential conferences bringing together a small group of scholars to address quandaries in theoretical or empirical research related to gender, women and sexuality.
 They will bring together 10 scholars, including 1-3 organizers.

-Drawing from applications from across the country, these annual seminars will occur in the fall and spring.
+Drawing from applications from across the country, these annual seminars will occur in the spring and summer (April - August).
 They offer feminist scholars a unique opportunity to work together, uninterrupted, in an intimate and supportive setting for several days.
 IRWG Feminist Research Seminars are also designed to encourage connections for future collaboration among participants.

 The effectiveness of the IRWG Feminist Research Seminars derives from their attention to process.
 They are expressly designed to give the seminar organizers maximum flexibility in inviting other participants and crafting how they will spend their time.
 Organizers may have asked that participants circulate materials prior to the conference, or ask that some participants make short presentations to get discussions started; the content of the seminar is up to the organizers to achieve the most useful format for participants.
 The structure, however, builds in and privileges informal exchange among participants; these are not gatherings for passive presentation and reception.